|

 Easily confused with : other Daffodil s

 Wild Daffodil is very variable.
-It can have either white, off-white (creamy) or yellow petals.
+It can have either white, off-white (creamy) or yellow tepals.
 It always has a long and yellow central corona (trumpet).
 There are many sub-species.
+Identifying the numerous varieties of Daffodil is fraught with difficulty even for experts.
+Sometimes the closest one can get to a true ID is to say which of the 12 divisions to which it belongs.
+Wild Daffodil is in Division 1.
+All double-flowered daffodils are in Division 4 (Flore Plena).

-Wild Daffodil is fairly scarce in the wild, even in the English Lake district (most specimens and gatherings are actually planted, albeit in some cases a very long time ago).
+Wild Daffodil is fairly scarce in the wild, even in the English Lake District (most specimens and gatherings were actually planted, albeit in some cases a very long time ago).

-Haemanthamine (aka Natalensine, or Hemanthidine or 3-Epicrinamine) is an alkaloid from Narcissus confusus with some chemical similarities to Galanthamine, which was first isolated from Haemanthus ssp hybrid 'King Albert'.
+Haemanthamine (aka Natalensine, or Hemanthidine or 3-Epicrinamine) is an alkaloid from Narcissus confusus with some chemical similarities to Galantamine, which was first isolated from Haemanthus ssp. hybrid 'King Albert'.
 It also occurs in Wild Daffodil.
 Extracts of the bulbs are used by Africans to treat a range of diverse ailments.

 |

-[10-methoxy-3,12-didehydrogalanthan- 1,9-diol].
-This compound, and several derivatives, are related to Galanthamine, and also occur in Wild Daffodil and other members of the Daffodil Family.
+Both Pluvine and the related compound Norplovine , (10-methoxy-3,12-didehydro- galantam-1,9-diol) and several derivatives, are related to Galantamine, and also occur in Wild Daffodil and other members of the Daffodil Family.

 |